-Did you know that most "stoneware cookware" that comes up in a Google or Amazon search is actually aluminum cookware with a nonstick coating?
-Or that there are actually several different kinds of stoneware cookware, all made of very different materials?
+Did you know that most "stoneware cookware" that comes up in a Google or Amazon search is aluminum cookware with a nonstick coating?
+It's true: the term "stoneware" has been hijacked by the nonstick cookware industry--so if you're looking for true stoneware and not nonstick, proceed with caution.

 What Is Stoneware Cookware?
 All the Types Explained